lijingcheng/FMDBHelper/README.md

 //User.m
 @implementation User

-//if the property name and the data source is not the same key, you need to overwrite this method.
+//if the property name and the JSON keys is not the same key, you need to overwrite this method.
 - (NSDictionary *)mapping
 {
     return @{@"username": @"name"};